PatiencePhakathi/AI-Productivity-Assistant/README.md

 - Markdown (documentation)

 ---
 ## 📊 Demo Examples

 ### 📧 Email Generator
-**Input:** Request for leave
+**Input:**
+Write a professional email to apply for an internship as a Software Developer.

 **Output:**
-Dear Manager,
+Dear Hiring Manager,

-I hope this message finds you well.
-I would like to request leave for personal reasons from [date].
-Please let me know if any arrangements are required during my absence.
+I hope you are well.
+I am writing to express my interest in the Software Developer Internship position at your company.

+I recently completed my studies in Applications Development and have gained experience in Java, Spring Boot, MySQL, and Flutter through academic projects.
+I am passionate about building practical solutions and continuously improving my technical skills.

+I would appreciate the opportunity to contribute to your team while further developing my skills in a real-world environment.

+Please find my CV attached for your consideration.
+I look forward to hearing from you.

 Kind regards,
-[Your Name]
+Patience Phakathi

 ---

 ### 📝 Meeting Summarizer
-**Input:** Long meeting notes
+**Input:**
+Career workshop discussion about CV improvement, job applications, and interview preparation.

 **Output:**
-- Key Points: Project deadlines discussed
-- Decisions: Team agreed on new timeline
-- Action Items: Assign tasks to team members
+- **Key Points:** Importance of tailoring your CV for each job application
+- **Decisions:** Students should update their CVs and LinkedIn profiles
+- **Action Items:**
+  - Apply to at least 5 jobs per week
+  - Practice interview questions
+  - Improve GitHub portfolio

 ---

 ### 📅 Task Planner
-**Input:** Study, meeting, assignment, gym
+**Input:**
+Job applications, gym, coding practice, family time

 **Output:**
-- 08:00 – 10:00: Study
+- 08:00 – 10:00: Apply for jobs
-- 10:30 – 11:30: Meeting
+- 10:30 – 12:00: Coding practice (Java / Flutter)
-- 12:00 – 14:00: Assignment
+- 12:00 – 13:00: Break / Lunch
+- 14:00 – 15:00: Work on GitHub project
-- 17:00 – 18:00: Gym
+- 17:00 – 18:00: Gym / Walk
+- Evening: Family time

+---

+## 💬 Chatbot Interaction Example

+**User:** Help me plan my day as a job seeker who is also improving coding skills

+**AI:**
+- Morning: Apply for jobs (2–3 applications)
+- Midday: Practice coding (focus on one topic)
+- Afternoon: Update GitHub or portfolio
+- Evening: Exercise or rest

+---

 ---